Anshraut9/AI_Learning_Buddy/README.md

-# 🤖 EduMate.ai — Emotionally Intelligent Learning Buddy for New Generation Students
+# 🤖 EduMate.ai — Emotionally Intelligent Learning Buddy for New Generation People